 If you just pass by San Marcos on the highway, you may only notice its famous outlet mall (more on that below), but the home of Texas State University has far more to offer visitors–including water flowing through the San Marcos River that is so clear, you can even go snorkeling!

-Whether you’d like to swim, snorkel, go tubing, take a glass-bottomed boat tour, or just enjoy the views from the shore, San Marcos’ rivers are absolutely worth exploring.
+Whether you’d like to swim, snorkel, float the river, take a glass-bottomed boat tour, or just enjoy the views from the shore, San Marcos’ rivers are absolutely worth exploring.

 New Braunfels is not only one of the best towns to visit between San Antonio and Austin, it’s also home to several of the most popular things to do in Texas!